PropaySystems/laravel-base-repositories/README.md

 # UNDER DEVELOPMENT AND TESTING

 This is the base classes for the repository pattern we use.
-In your own repository class you have to extend the BaseRepository and implement your custom interface.
-In your custom interface you have to extend the BaseRepositoryInterface
+In your own repository classes you have to extend the BaseRepository and implement your custom interface.
+In your custom interface you have to extend the BaseRepositoryInterface.
+This will give you a collection of commonly used queries and function that you don't need to duplicate each time.

 ```php
 class AddressRepository extends BaseRepository implements AddressRepositoryInterface